sen4ik/salesforce-oauth2-jwt/README.md

-An example of getting OAuth 2.0 JWT token and access token for integration with SalesForce.
+An example of generating OAuth 2.0 JWT token and using it to get access token for integration with SalesForce through Rest API.